Wok & Skillet

 • 5 small shallots peeled

-• 1 inch galangal grated
+• 1 inch galangal grated (ginger can be substituted)

-• 5 kaffir lime leaves julienned
+• 5 kaffir lime leaves stems removed and thinly sliced

 • 2 tablespoons brown sugar